 Maternal zinc deficiency may cause fetal malformations and low birth weight.

 Zinc deficiency in children causes impaired growth, impaired taste (hypogeusia), delayed sexual maturation, and hypogonadism.
 In children or adults, manifestations also include alopecia, impaired immunity, anorexia, dermatitis, night blindness, anemia, lethargy, and impaired wound healing.
 Zinc deficiency during pregnancy may result in a low birth weight and preterm birth.

 Zinc deficiency should be suspected in undernourished patients with typical symptoms or signs and their response to zinc supplements.
 However, because many of the symptoms and signs are nonspecific, clinical diagnosis of mild zinc deficiency is difficult.
 Biotin, riboflavin, and essential fatty acid deficiencies may resemble zinc deficiency.
-Laboratory diagnosis is also difficult.
-Low albumin levels, common in zinc deficiency, make serum zinc levels difficult to interpret; diagnosis usually requires the combination of low levels of zinc in serum and increased urinary zinc excretion.
+Laboratory diagnosis is also difficult, requiring special collection techniques.
+Low albumin levels, common in zinc deficiency, make serum zinc levels difficult to interpret; urine zinc levels are unreliable for acute deficiency, as are hair zinc levels.
 If available, isotope studies can measure zinc status more accurately.

-Treatment of zinc deficiency consists of elemental zinc 15 to 120 mg orally once/day until symptoms and signs resolve.
+Treatment of zinc deficiency consists of elemental zinc 1 to 3 mg/kg orally once a day until symptoms and signs resolve.

 Acrodermatitis enteropathica (a rare, once fatal autosomal recessive disorder) causes malabsorption of zinc.
 Psoriasiform dermatitis develops around the eyes, nose, and mouth; on the buttocks and perineum; and in an acral distribution.
 The disorder also causes hair loss, paronychia, impaired immunity, recurrent infection, impaired growth, and diarrhea.
 Symptoms and signs usually develop after infants are weaned from breast milk.
 In such cases, doctors suspect acrodermatitis enteropathica.
-If this diagnosis is correct, zinc sulfate 30 to 150 mg/day orally usually results in complete remission.
+If this diagnosis is correct, elemental zinc1 to 3 mg once a day orally usually results in complete remission.